jarangutan/oapi-ai-gen-workshop/docs/workshop/slides.md

 ## The team

-TODO: Fix names woops

 - Yasmine Abdrabo
-- William Penneker
+- William Pennebaker
-- Fabiana Lincon TODO: Fix
+- Fabiana Fernandez Licon
+- Yohan Santos

 We are here to help!
 Raise your hand if you get stuck!